sid42/palmpong/README.md

 Run with <code>python pong.py</code>

-Ideal conditions for palm recognition would be bright lighting with an same distribution of hue across the palm.
+Ideal conditions for palm recognition would be bright lighting with equal distribution of hue across the palm.